 - Configure Software RAID

 - Configure the Logical Volume Manager

 - Guided Partitioning

+- QUICK TIP Discussion of software RAID and the Logical Volume Manager is covered in Chapter 5.

 Your disk is listed below these options, and it may display a few existing partitions.
 If you want to delete the existing partitions, select each one, press Enter, and select Delete the Partition.
 When you have deleted some partitions, you should see a FREE SPACE line.
 The FREE SPACE line is used to create new partitions.
 If the disk was empty already and you don't see a FREE SPACE line, select the hard disk, and press Enter.
 When it asks if you want to create an empty partition table, click Yes.
 You should now see the FREE SPACE line.